Common Syntax Errors

 3086: Reference to undeclared label <label name>

-Similar to error 3085, in this instance the
+Similar to error 3085, in this instance, the

-GOTO()
+GOTO() label

 is missing.
 Example: